 Types of Financial Securities

 Debt securities are essentially loans made to a company.
 As the name suggests, these securities represent a debt owed by a company to lenders.
-There are different types of debt securities such as bonds, debentures, commercial paper, etc. These securities are different from each other in terms of maturity, collateral, and other characteristics.
+There are different types of debt securities, such as bonds, debentures, commercial paper, etc. These securities are different from each other in terms of maturity, collateral, and other characteristics.
 They are different from equity securities in the sense that debenture holders are creditors of the company.
 This is unlike equity shareholders, who are owners of the company.

 Debentures or corporate bonds are issued for a fixed period, like any other debt.
-They have a long maturity as compared to notes that have a shorter maturity.
+They have a long maturity compared to notes that have a shorter maturity.
 A company may require taking loans from the market for various reasons.
 In return, creditors earn interest on their loans until the expiry of the term.

 Derivative securities are those securities whose value is derived from an underlying asset.
-These underlying assets can be bonds, stocks, commodities, currencies or other assets.
-These securities trade on exchanges like other financial securities and their value differ with a change in the value of an underlying asset.
+These underlying assets can be bonds, stocks, commodities, currencies, or other assets.
+These securities trade on exchanges like other financial securities, and their value differs with a change in the value of an underlying asset.
 They themselves have no value of their own.
 One must note that ownership of a derivative does not mean ownership of an asset.
 Derivative securities are more sophisticated as compared to equity and debt securities.
 They work in a very different manner and therefore require sound financial knowledge to mitigate risk and earn good returns.

 Derivative securities are also known as derivatives.
 Their most common use is containing risk.
-Such risks can be currency fluctuation risks, movements in index or commodities prices, adverse changes in rates of interest, weather, etc to name a few.
+Such risks can be currency fluctuation risks, movements in index or commodities prices, adverse changes in rates of interest, weather, etc., to name a few.
 There are several types of derivatives available in the market, in accordance with the needs of the customers.
 Broadly, derivatives can be classified as Futures, Forwards, Swaps, and Options.